JKU-ICG/AOS/AOS for DJI/README.md

 ## AOS for DJI SDKV4 (no longer supported)

-We have developed a DJI (SDKV4) compatible app that integrates AOS to support blue light organisations and others in testing and evaluating airborne optical sectioning for their use cases.
-The app is based on [DJI's Mobile SDK](https://developer.dji.com/) and is free for non-commercial usage.
-For commercial usage of AOS, please refer to our [license conditions](https://github.com/JKU-ICG/AOS/blob/stable_release/LICENSE.txt). <br />
+We have developed a DJI (SDKV4) compatible app that is based on [DJI's Mobile SDK](https://developer.dji.com/) and is free for non-commercial usage. <br />

 ![image7038](https://user-images.githubusercontent.com/48999492/172576924-2fc1bc37-08e1-43d7-ad53-b1cc4d05c3ac.png)